filius-fall/resume/resume.md

 - Built and deployed an internal **Next.js + Prismic CMS** website for company blogs, enabling slice-based templating and dynamic content rendering.
 - Refactored **Jinja2 templates** to improve modularity and reusability.
 - Automated deployments using **Apache2 + uWSGI** and **Ansible**, ensuring consistent releases.
 - Created internal CMS tooling for non-developers to manage website content efficiently.

 ---

-## Education
-**Bachelor of Computer Science (2018–2022)**
-[Insert your college name if you want it displayed]

----